What is Robusta Coffee (All you need to know!)

 Its hardy nature, high yields, and low cost make robusta an efficient commercial crop that allows growers to thrive and provides an affordable caffeine boost many rely on.

 Yet robusta has specialty potential too with innovative processing enhancing its flavors.
-And as Arabica struggles with climate change, robusta’s resilience will be invaluable.
+Furthermore, robusta’s resilience will be indispensable as Arabica faces challenges from climate change.

 This bean has a bright future!